Man accused of firing shotgun outside synagogue in upstate New York is taken into custody, police say - KESQ

 (CNN) — A man accused of firing a shotgun twice outside a synagogue in New York’s capital on Thursday afternoon was taken into custody, and police are investigating whether it was a hate crime, Albany’s police chief said.

-The 28-year-old man is accused of saying “Free Palestine” and firing the gun outside Temple Israel in Albany, city Police Chief Eric Hawkins told reporters.
+The 28-year-old man is accused of saying “Free Palestine” and firing the gun outside Temple Israel in Albany, city Police Chief Eric Hawkins told reporters, without releasing the person’s name.
 No injuries were reported after the gunfire, which came hours before the observance of Hanukkah would begin.

+The FBI’s Albany office, in a statement released to CNN affiliate WRGB Thursday night, said Mufid Fawaz Alkhader was arrested and charged after the incident, without saying whether Alkhader was the person accused of firing the shots.
+Alkhader was charged with possession of a firearm by a prohibited person, the FBI statement reads.

+More information will be provided by the US attorney’s office after an initial court appearance scheduled for Friday morning in a federal district court in Albany, the statement from the FBI’s Albany office reads.

 The gunshots were fired into the air, a law enforcement source and a state official told CNN.
 Shotgun shells were found on a staircase leading to the front of the building, police said.

-After the shots were fired, the suspect fled a few hundred yards from the parking lot and was confronted by a person in a vehicle, Hawkins said.
-The suspect told the man in the vehicle he felt victimized, Hawkins added.
+After the shots were fired, a suspect fled a few hundred yards from the parking lot and was confronted by a person in a vehicle, according to Hawkins, the Albany police chief.
+The suspect told the man in the vehicle he felt victimized, Hawkins said.

 The suspect then dropped the shotgun and police took him into custody, Hawkins said.
-Based on the information police have, the man acted alone and there’s no broader threat to the community, according to Hawkins.
+Based on the information police have, the man acted alone and there was no broader threat to the community, according to Hawkins.

 Further details about what led to the gunfire weren’t immediately available.
-Hawkins said he didn’t immediately know what charges the man would face.
+Hawkins said investigators were checking whether the gunfire was a hate crime, but that he didn’t immediately know what charges the detainee would face.

-New York State Police and the federal bureau of Alcohol, Tobacco, Firearms and Explosives were interviewing the suspect, and investigators were looking at the possibility of firearms charges, a law enforcement source told CNN.
+New York State Police and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives were interviewing the suspect, and investigators were looking at the possibility of firearms charges, a law enforcement source told CNN before the FBI announced an arrest.
 They also were tracing the gun to see if the suspect possessed it legally or if it was stolen, the source said.

 New York Gov. Kathy Hochul directed state police and the National Guard to increase existing Hanukkah patrols following the incident.